 Operating System Compatibility

 PC The LoranGPS program is for Windows 95 through Windows 8 and requires at least 30 MB of disk space (more with charts).
-MAC It may run on Intel based MACs using CodeWeavers' CrossOver for the MAC.
-My recent experience is that something has changed and now it is much harder to install properly with the latest versions.
+MAC It will run on Intel based MACs using CodeWeavers' CrossOver for the MAC.
+My recent experience is that something has changed and now it is harder to install properly with the latest versions.
+See: Installing on MAC .
 CrossOver costs $60 and does not need a copy of Windows to run.
 MAC owners can also use a Windows emulator like Parallels or dual booting to run it but these require a legal copy of Windows to run.
 For Crossover, see: www.codeweavers.com and check LoranGPS in What Runs.